What is CMOS?

 In CMOS, complementary refers to two types of semiconductors, namely N-type and P-type semiconductors.
 A CMOS is formed when an all-metal gate, oxide insulation, and semiconductors work together.

 CMOS circuits have around 6 decades of history.CMOS circuits were invented in 1963 by Frank Wanlass at Fairchild Semiconductor and patented in 1967.RCA made the first CMOS integrated circuits in 1968 by Albert Medwin and his team.CMOS was found early adoption in the watch industry.
 25 years later, CMOS was used in digital integrated circuits.
 Gary Kildall developed the first BIOS in PC and it was integrated in 1974 into the CP / M operating system.

-CMOS chip is located inside the chipset and CMOS battery is a small circular battery generally located at the bottom right-hand corner in the motherboard.
-The generally used CMOS battery in PCs is Panasonic CR 2032 3V.
+The CMOS chip is found inside the chipset, and the CMOS battery is a small circular battery found in the bottom right-hand corner of the motherboard.
+Panasonic CR 2032 3V is the most commonly used CMOS battery in PCs.